MoutPessemier/Digitized/README.md

 https://d-igitized.firebaseapp.com/grid/images
 https://d-igitized.web.app

-I'll see you at rhe exam!
+I'll see you at the exam!

 ~ Mout Pessemier